zeldaret/tww/cheatsheet.md

   m_Do_printf::OSPanic("current_file.cpp", lineNumber, "Halt");
 }
 ```

 This is really useful for figuring out the variable names used, so keep an eye out for it.
 See `JUTAssert.h` for the
 full family of Macros.

 ## Recognize the 'switch'

-The original developers of The Wind Waker used switch statements extensively.
-Ghidra fails to recognize small switches,
-so here is a quick example to refer to.
+Ghidra fails occasionally to recognize switch statements, so here is a quick example to refer to.

 ```c++
 if (m_itemNo != SHIELD) {